AWS Provider

 |---|---|

-| Linux | Ubuntu bootstrap, SSH, rsync, optional desktop/browser/code. |
+| Linux | Ubuntu bootstrap, SSH, rsync sync, optional desktop/browser/code, Tailscale, Actions hydration. |

-| Windows native | EC2Launch, OpenSSH, Git for Windows, TightVNC, archive sync, first-network flyout suppression. |
+| Windows native | EC2Launch bootstrap, OpenSSH, Git for Windows, archive sync; optional desktop with --desktop. |

-| Windows WSL2 | Nested virtualization families; POSIX sync and commands through WSL. |
+| Windows WSL2 | --windows-mode wsl2; launches on nested-virtualization families (c8i/m8i/m8i-flex/r8i); POSIX sync and commands run inside WSL. |

 #Lifecycle